Published with permission from the Federation Internationale de l' Automobile.

 11.5.1 No braking system may be designed to prevent wheels from locking when the driver applies pressure to the brake pedal.

-11.5.2 No braking system may be designed to increase the pressure in the brake calipers above that achievable by the driver applying pressure to the pedal under static conditions.
+11.5.2 No braking system may be designed to increase the pressure in the brake calipers above that achievable by the driver applying pressure to the pedal under all conditions.

 Liquid cooling of the brakes is forbidden.